snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ####Step 4: Create your Kinesis Stream

 We're going to set up the Kinesis stream using AWS CLI.
-Your first step is to create a stream and verify that it was successfully created.
+Your first step is to create a stream and verify that it was successfully.
 Use the following command to create a stream named "eventStream":

 ```bash
 guest> aws kinesis create-stream --stream-name eventStream --shard-count 1
 ```

-The parameter --shard-count is required, and for this part of the tutorial you are using one shard in your stream.
+The parameter --shard-count is required, and for this part of the tutorial, you're using one shard in your stream.
 Next, issue the following command to check on the stream's creation progress:

 ```bash
 vagrant@spark-streaming-example-project:/vagrant$ aws kinesis describe-stream --stream-name eventStream